The Best Day in the Life of an Investment Banking Analyst

-So I realize I’ve taken some heat from some who have said that my original “Day In The Life Of An Investment Banking Analyst” back in December 2007 was an unfair portrayal of the job.
+I’ve taken some heat from those who said that my “Day In The Life Of An Investment Banking Analyst” article was an unfair portrayal of the job.

 6:30 AM – Wake up.
 Not because of the job, but because a friend staying at my place is leaving on vacation and has to get to the airport.